 San Diego Military Divorce Attorney for Service Members & Spouses

-If you are a military member or the spouse of a military service member and divorce seems imminent, you need a highly experienced San Diego military divorce attorney on your side to help you through the complex legal process with added complexities facing military and federal employees.
+If you are a military member or the non-military spouse of a military service member and divorce seems imminent, you need a highly experienced San Diego military divorce attorney on your side to help you through the complex legal process with added complexities facing military and federal employees.

 San Diego military divorce lawyer, Marine Corps Lieutenant Colonel (ret.)
 Paul J. Ryan, founder of Ryan Family Law can help you file for divorce whether you are the military service member or the spouse of a military member.